Pjoabe/In8TechnicalTest/README.md

 # IN8-technical-test
 ---

-This is an API project developed to perform web scraping on Lenovo product data, utilizing a scheduler to execute the scraping periodically.
+This is an API project developed to perform web scraping on Lenovo products data, utilizing a scheduler to execute the scraping periodically.

 ---